What's on around Whyalla and regions

 Looking for Scouts!

-Jolly Jingo and Steady Eddy, Saturday March 24 at 7pm, Steel United Soccer Club, tickets selling fast phone 0407 254 999.
+Steady Eddy and Jolly Jingo, Friday March 24 at 7pm, Steel United Soccer Club, tickets selling fast, phone 0407 254 999.

-Whyalla Stingers Juniors Monday and Thursday 5.30 - 6.30pm Seniors Monday and Thursday 6.30pm-8pm and Wednesday 6-8pm at the Rec Centre.
+Whyalla Stingers, juniors Monday and Thursday 5.30-6.30pm, seniors Monday and Thursday 6.30- 8pm and Wednesday 6-8pm at the Rec Centre.
+Three free come and try training sessions.

 WEEKLY FUN